-Denis says his 100 Club currently raises more than £2,000 a year for the MND Association, including gift aid.
+Denis says his 100 Club currently raises more than £2,000 a year for the MND Association.
 For many groups raising that amount of money can mean a lot of effort going into organising an event or series of events.

 Setting up a 100 Club might not be for everyone but Denis is convinced of the benefits.